mboudreau/Alternator/README.md

 ## Building and Running Alternator as a Standalone Executable JAR File

-An optional Maven profile named **"exejar"** includes all third-party dependencies into a self-contained executable JAR file.
+An optional Maven profile named **"standalone"** includes all third-party dependencies into a self-contained executable JAR file.
 This allows the Alternator emulator to run in its own process.
 This is particularly useful when developing DynamoDB client applications in technologies other than Java.

 ### Building the Executable JAR File